 - Ontario is home to 2 time zones: the boundary line between the Central Time Zone and Eastern Time Zone is just west of Thunder Bay, running north from the United States border to Hudson Bay

 - Ontario's most northerly communities are close to the same latitude as London, England and Warsaw, Poland.
-Ontario's southernmost point of land is Middle Island, in Lake Erie south of Point Pelee, roughly parallel to Barcelona, Spain or Rome, Italy.
+Ontario's southernmost point of land is Middle Island, in Lake Erie south of Point Pelee, roughly parallel to Barcelona, Spain or Rome, Italy

 Ontario’s varied landscape offers an abundance of natural resources.
 Learn more about these resources below:

-Ontario's water and lakes
+Water and lakes